Gudiberg

-Gudiberg is a mountain of Bavaria, in Garmisch-Partenkirchen, Germany.
+Gudiberg is a World Cup slalom ski course in the mountain with the same name in Garmisch-Partenkirchen, Germany.
 It lies south of the centre of Partenkirchen and east of the Partnach river.

-Alpine skiing
+Alpine skiing competitions

-It hosted the slalom part of the alpine skiing combined event for the 1936 Winter Olympics in neighboring Garmisch-Partenkirchen.
+The course hosted the slalom part of the alpine skiing combined event for the 1936 Winter Olympics in neighboring Garmisch-Partenkirchen.

 The slalom slope at Gudiberg was improved in preparation for the World Championships in 2011, and has hosted World Cup slalom events.